 As well as being a popular remedy for symptoms associated with a cold, apple cider vinegar may also help other conditions, such as:

 - denture stomatitis, which is inflammation in the gums due to wearing dentures

 The following is a list of different home remedies that a person can try to ease a cold.

 Curcumin is the anti-inflammatory ingredient in the spice turmeric.
-Research in human cells and mice suggests that this component could help treat viral infections.

 People can make a soothing tea by grating some fresh root or a half teaspoon of dried spice into hot water.
 Try adding some cinnamon and honey to sweeten.

 Garlic contains an active ingredient called allicin.
-This compound is antimicrobial and may help prevent the common cold, although research is limited.
+This compound is antimicrobial and may help prevent the common cold, although